MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js3d.md

 Head back up to the top of the page to see the [final CodePen](#introduction)!

-## Publishing to the Windows Store
+## Publishing to the Microsoft Store
-Now you have a UWP app, it is possible to publish it to the Windows Store (assuming you have improved it first!)
+Now you have a UWP app, it is possible to publish it to the Microsoft Store (assuming you have improved it first!)
 There are a few steps to the process.

 1. You must be [registered](https://developer.microsoft.com/store/register) as a Windows Developer.
 2. You must use the app submission [checklist](https://msdn.microsoft.com/windows/uwp/publish/app-submissions).
 3. The app must be submitted for [certification](https://msdn.microsoft.com/windows/uwp/publish/the-app-certification-process).
-For more details, see [Publishing your Windows Store app](https://developer.microsoft.com/store/publish-apps).
+For more details, see [Publishing your UWP app](https://developer.microsoft.com/store/publish-apps).